Before we get into the question of What is Sensitivity in Headphones, grab a snack, sit back and relax because..

 An example of a higher sensitivity headphone would be the Samson SR850.
 It’s pretty efficient regardless of what you plug it into.
 I used it with my Schiit Magni/Modi and didn’t even have to turn the volume past 10 ‘o clock to get to a good listening level.
 Anything past that would have proved to be too harsh and sibilant.
 What does Sibilant mean?

-A headphone with a higher impedance will almost always require an amp because there is more current that it must provide.
+A headphone with a higher impedance will almost always require an amp because there is more voltage that it must provide.
 What is Headphone Impedance?
 The amount of Ohms dictates this relationship that we’ve been discussing between resistance, current, and voltage.

 The higher the resistance, the more current that is needed.
 This is the “load” presented to the amplifier.